tylerecouture/summernote-table-styles/README.md

 # summernote-table-styles
 A [Summernote](https://summernote.org/) plugin that adds a button to the table popover allowing the user to apply [Bootstrap table styles](https://getbootstrap.com/docs/3.3/css/#tables).

 There are two types of styles, exclusive and inclusive.
 Only one exclusive style may be chosen at a time, whereas multiple inclusive styles may be chosen.
+Currently applied styles are indicated with check marks.

 **Exclusive Styles**
 * Basic (Default Bootstrap table)